-- A. The Company did not sell any receivable balances during 2020. - B. Transfer and Servicing of Financial Assets - Not applicable. - C. The Company was not involved in any wash sale transactions during 2020.
+- A. The Company did not sell any receivable balances during 2020. - B. Transfers and Servicing of Financial Assets - Not applicable. - C. The Company was not involved in any wash sale transactions during 2020.

-Note 18 - Gain or Loss from Uninsured Plans and the Uninsured Portion of Partially Insured Plans
+Note 18 - Gain or Loss to the Reporting Entity from Uninsured Plans and the Uninsured Portion of Partially Insured Plans

-- A. Administrative Services Only (ASO) Plans - Not applicable - B. Administrative Services Contract (ASC) Plans - Not applicable - C. Medicare or Other Similarly Structured Cost Based Reimbursement Contracts - Not applicable
+- A. Administrative Services Only (ASO) Plans

+- B. Administrative Services Contract (ASC) Plans

+- C. Medicare or Other Similarly Structured Cost Based Reimbursement Contracts